Finance lease: US Generally Accepted Accounting Principles (US GAAP)

 Unlike IFRS 16, ASC 842 retains the test to determine if a lease is operating or financial (it adopted the same 5 criteria IFRS 16 applies to lessors).
-However, an operating lease under ASC 842 is significantly different from what an operating lease was under ASC 840.
+However, an operating lease under ASC 842 is significantly different from an operating lease under ASC 840.
 As a result, the only practical difference between a financial and operating lease under ASC 842 is that the liability is amortized using an effective interest rate (financial lease) or straight-line (operating lease).

 ASC 842 also simplified the guidance For lessors by eliminating "leveraged type" leases.

 Australia

-In Australia the accounting standard pertaining to lease is AASB 117 'Leases'.
+In Australia, the accounting standard pertaining to leases is AASB 117 'Leases'.
 AASB 117 was released in July 2004.
-AASB 117 'Leases' applies to accounting for leases other than: (a) leases to explore for or use minerals, oil, natural gas and similar non-regenerative resources; and (b) licensing agreements for such items as motion picture films, video recordings, plays, manuscripts, patents and copyrights.
+AASB 117 'Leases' applies to accounting for leases other than (a) leases to explore for or use minerals, oil, natural gas, and similar non-regenerative resources; and (b) licensing agreements for such items as motion picture films, video recordings, plays, manuscripts, patents, and copyrights.

-According to AASB 117, paragraph 4, a lease is: an agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time.
+According to AASB 117, paragraph 4, a lease is an agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time.

 A lease is classified as a finance lease if it "transfers substantially all the risks and rewards incidental to ownership of an asset."
-(AASB 117, p8) There are no strict guidelines as to what constitutes a finance lease, however guidelines are provided within the standard.
+(AASB 117, p8) There are no strict guidelines as to what constitutes a finance lease, however, guidelines are provided within the standard.